How Does a New Jersey DWI Affect Defendants from Other States?

 The court has discretion to require your appearance in court proceedings or to permit you to waive it by way of having an attorney.
 Most courts will permit a waiver, unless there is going to be a pretrial hearing involving testimony or a trial.
 In those cases, you would have to appear in person.

 Since COVID-19, most courts have adopted a virtual platform like Zoom, Microsoft Teams, or WebEx to hold sessions, which has made appearing in court a lot more convenient since there is no travel involved.
 Virtual court only requires you to have some competence with a computer so that you can accept the link sent by the court or your attorney.
 Courts are more liberal in the age of virtual appearances in permitting defendants to waive their actual appearance.
 But cases are being heard in person when testimony needs to be taken.
-I have had three official in person court appearances to date–one involving a testimony, one a plea, and another a final sentencing.
-Others are coming up, but they are much less frequent than they used to be.
+I have had eight official in person court appearances to date–two involving testimony, five involving plea agreements, and one for final sentencing.
+Others are coming up, but in-person court appearances are much less frequent than they used to be.

 Will a DWI in New Jersey Affect My Home State Driving Privileges?

-A DWI in New Jersey can affect your home state driving privileges.
-Most states treat an out-of-state DWI differently.
+A DWI conviction in New Jersey can affect your home state driving privileges.
 For example, in Pennsylvania, there is almost no impact at all for a first DWI conviction.
 In other states, you can face a greater revocation than you would in New Jersey.
 If you are licensed in another state, it’s always a good idea not only to hire an attorney here in New Jersey, but to also consult with an attorney from your home state.
-That hone state attorney can advise you of the reciprocal impact that a DWI conviction in New Jersey might have.
+That home state attorney can advise you of the reciprocal impact that a DWI conviction in New Jersey might have.
 Another thing to keep in mind is that you may receive a revocation in New Jersey, but that will not necessarily follow you to your home state until your home state’s motor vehicle commission or division of motor vehicles notifies you of their action in revoking your driving privilege.
-You may have rights in your home state for administrative review of that determination, and the only advice I can give is to consult a lawyer from your home state after you hire a lawyer in New Jersey to defend the charge in New Jersey.
+You may have rights in your home state for administrative review of that determination.
+Therefore, you should not only hire a lawyer in New Jersey to defend the charge in New Jersey, but consult with a lawyer from your home state to understand the reciprocal impact a New Jersey conviction would have in your home state.

 For more information on DWI In New Jersey, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 218-9090 today.